 Included Models: 2011-17 F250, F350 and F450 Super Duty diesel vehicles

 Ford Motor Company has been sued by a class action law firm for the claimed use of cheat devices in their large diesel trucks.
-This Super Duty emissions case is directed at the 2011-17 F250, F350 and F450 diesel trucks, which the class action lawyers charge utilized programming to conceal that these vehicles released far more Nitrogen Oxides (NOx) than legally permitted under federal regulations, while misrepresenting to purchasers that the trucks were compliant with governmental regulations when they were not.
+This Super Duty emissions case is directed at the 2011-17 F250, F350 and F450 diesel trucks, which the class action lawyers charge utilized programming to conceal that these vehicles released far more Nitrogen Oxides (NOx) than legally permitted based upon federal regulations, while misrepresenting to purchasers that the trucks were compliant with governmental regulations when they were not.
 That class action case involving the claimed emissions violations in Ford’s Super Duty trucks has been ongoing since January 2018.

 Concerns for Ford Super Duty Owners:

-– Though Ford has denied any wrongdoing, the Court has rejected multiple attempts by Ford seeking to dismiss the action since it was filed in 2018
+– Though Ford has denied any wrongdoing, the Court has rejected multiple attempts by Ford to dismiss the action since it was filed in 2018

 – Despite multiple unsuccessful attempts by Ford to secure a dismissal, the case has only expanded to now include F450 vehicles